-As the largest economy in the world, the US labor market is crucial to the economic well-being of citizens worldwide as well, of course, that of its own citizens.
-Since 2000 the US labor market has undergone substantial changes, both reflecting the Great Recession, but also resulting from some striking trends.
-Most interesting have been a remarkable drop in the labor force participation rate, reversing a nearly 50-year trend; the full recovery of unemployment from the depths of the Great Recession; and the little-known continuing growth in post-inflation average earnings.
+As the largest economy in the world, the US labor market is crucial to the economic well-being of citizens worldwide as well as, of course, that of its own citizens.
+Since 2000 the US labor market has undergone substantial changes, reflecting the Great Recession and the Covid Recession, but also resulting from some striking trends.
+Most interesting have been a remarkable drop in the labor force participation rate, reversing a nearly 50-year trend; the full recovery of unemployment after 2010 and its skyrocketing in 2020; and the little-known continuing growth in post-inflation average earnings.

-The labor force participation of men and women aged 20–54 has fallen, so that in 2018 the labor force has six million fewer people than were expected in 2000.
+Labor force participation of men and women aged 20–54 has fallen, so that in 2020 the labor force has ten million fewer people than were expected in 2000.

-Women’s wages have risen relative to those of men but remain somewhat below men’s.
+Women’s wages have risen relative to those of men but remain somewhat below.

-Even at full employment in 2018, long-term unemployment is much greater than at similar points of the business cycle in the past.
+Even at full employment in 2019, long-term unemployment was much greater than at similar points of past business cycles.

 Youth unemployment remains far above the adult average.

-The labor force participation of men and women aged 20–54 has fallen, so that in 2018 the labor force has six million fewer people than were expected in 2000.
+Labor force participation of men and women aged 20–54 has fallen, so that in 2020 the labor force has ten million fewer people than were expected in 2000.

 Author's main message

-In the aggregate the US labor market is doing quite well.
-Unemployment is currently around 4%, and real weekly earnings of full-time workers increased from the 2000 cyclical peak to the current period of full employment.
+In the aggregate the US labor market is recovering slowly from the Covid Recession.
+Unemployment is currently around 6%.
+Because this recession killed jobs of low-wage workers, real weekly earnings of full-time workers increased substantially during it.
 The difficulties lie behind the aggregates.
-Earnings inequality continues to rise, with the growth in earnings concentrated in, although not restricted to, workers in the upper half of the earnings distribution.
-Even though labor force participation rates of people aged 55 and over have been constant for the past decade, those of adult men aged 20–54 have dropped, continuing a trend.
-Surprisingly so too have those of women aged 20–54, sharply reversing the previous trend.
-The earnings of African-American and Hispanic workers relative to white workers have not risen rapidly and remain far below those of white workers.
+Earnings inequality continued to rise, with the growth in earnings concentrated in, although not restricted to, workers in the upper half of the distribution of earnings.
+Even though labor force participation rates of people aged 55+ have been constant for the past decade, those of adult men aged 16–54 have dropped, continuing a trend.
+Surprisingly so too have those of women aged 16–54, sharply reversing the previous trend and easily offsetting increases in participation of older Americans.
+The earnings of African-American workers relative to whites’ earnings have not risen over this 20-year period.
+Those of Hispanics have, but both remain far below those of whites.

 Knowing the facts about a labor market is crucial for understanding labor market policy.
 Equally important is knowing which areas a country's labor market is doing well in and which ones poorly.
 This article provides these facts and discussions for a major country, the US.